Soil Management Certificate

 - Complete additional admissions requirements as outlined by the Texas Tech University Graduate School.

-- Students will need to submit Graduate Records Exam (GRE) scores to the University.
+- Students who plan to pursue only the Soil Management Graduate Certificate and do not plan to earn a master's degree do not need to submit Graduate Records Exam (GRE) scores to the University.

 - Applicants must have official transcripts from all colleges and universities previously attended sent to Texas Tech University Graduate School.

 - International students must also submit a Test of English as a Foreign Language (TOEFL) score to the Graduate School.

 - Apply to Texas Tech University's Department of Plant and Soil Science.